 Aikeen Jones (now at NIH)

 Prashant Singh (India, visiting student in 2016)

 LiYang Tang (JHU SOM class of 2017, now ENT resident at USC)

 Amy Schettino (Provost's Undergraduate Research Award winner, now at Yale SOM)

-Ioan Lina (now at University of Maryland SOM)
+Ioan Lina (now a resident at JHU SOM Dept. of Otolaryngology)

 Heather Graham (now a graphic designer at Indigo Ink; http://www.heatherjanegraham.com)

 Phani Ghaddipati (JHU class of 2016; 2014 Google app contest winner)